 Nowadays, most providers use this tactic to control demand.
 Hence, choosing a different provider will most likely not solve the issue.
 When demand is high and resources are low, you will most likely experience activity-based throttling.
 This comes at a cost for you.
 If you are a high-bandwidth user, you are definitely not getting 100% of the speed you paid for.

 You may know Virtual Private Networks as a gateway to protect your digital privacy.
 When connecting through a VPN, your traffic is encrypted and redirected through a secure third-party server.
 This ensures that your online activities are only visible to you and the service at the receiving end.

-PrivadoVPN is simple and easy to install VPN service.
+PrivadoVPN is a simple and easy-to-install VPN service.
 On top of protecting your online activities, it is packed with perks such as annihilating throttling practices.
-You simply have installed, to turn it on, and forget about it!
+You simply install it, turn it on, and forget about it!

 Protect your privacy with a world-class VPN.
 Sign up for premium access to PrivadoVPN and get unlimited monthly data, access to 300+ servers from around the world, and up to 10 simultaneous connections.
 Get a top-rated VPN that can secure your privacy at home, at work, or on the go.